kschecht/gaap-box/README.md

 the sacred Jedi texts will no longer be erased from the archive memory

 Short-Term Functionality Goals:
+<strong>TOP PRIORITY: Need to find a free way to host an SQL database online, or any other way to store box entries for all users</strong>
 <ul>
     <li>create text entries</li>
     <li>retrieve text entries</li>